khalidhoffman/wp-spa/README.txt

 or

 1. clone repo into `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Will this work with any WordPress plugin? =
+= Will this work with any WordPress site? =

 Yes, hopefully.

+= How do I use this? =

+1. Activate Plugin
+2. Navigate to WP-SPA settings
+3. Change animation settings to your fancy

 = What libraries does this use? =

 Angular bundled with webpack.

+== Screenshots ==

+1. demo.gif

 == Changelog ==

-= 1.2 =
+= 1.0.2 =
-* Enables greater control of animations
+* Adds descriptions to admin settings

-= 1.0 =
+= 1.0.0 =
 * First release

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =
 Initial Release

 == Inspiration ==